 If you're interested, here's my rendition of the guitar track.

 The progression here is extremely simple, as you're only dealing with three different chords.
-Those three chords create the platform for a heavy, driving songs that definitely invokes emotion, without leaving us wanting or needing anything great in complexity.
+Those three chords create the platform for a heavy, driving song that definitely invokes emotion, without leaving us wanting or needing anything greater in complexity.

-Consider that the higher-pitched lead part would not have the same kind of effectiveness, were it not for the depth and simplicity of the chord progression.
+Consider that the higher-pitched lead part would not have the same kind of effectiveness, were it not for the simplicity of the chord progression.

 Here are a few others:

 - Folsom Prison Blues by Johnny Cash: E-A-B

 Keep It SimpleAs you write your own music and develop as a guitar player, keep your chord progressions simple yet effective.